ovhk/DigitalFilm/README.md

 No!
 Here is the solution:

 - scan the negative, invert colors and save it
-- Find experimentaly the exposition duration to have different values of gray on the paper
+- Find experimentaly the exposure time to have different values of gray on the paper
-- put gray values and duration in an Excel file, draw the trend curve and get its formula
+- put gray values and exposure time in an Excel file, draw the trend curve and get its formula
 - generate 256 bitmaps from your scanned picture.
 One for each gray value, keep black all pixels lower than this value, put all others in white
 - put the display on the paper and turn on the enlarger light
-- display these bitmaps during the duration calculate with the trend formula onto a transparent black and white display panel
+- display these bitmaps during the exposure time calculate with the trend formula onto a transparent black and white display panel

 Tada!